MicrosoftDocs/azure-docs/articles/defender-for-cloud/quickstart-onboard-machines.md

 ms.custom: mode-other
 ---

-# Connect on-premises machines to Microsoft Defender for Cloud
+# Connect your non-Azure machines to Microsoft Defender for Cloud

 Microsoft Defender for Cloud can monitor the security posture of your on-premises computers, but first you need to connect them to Azure.